ppy/osu-wiki/wiki/osu!_rankings_history/en.md

 *Note: The current Rank #1 reign is excluded.*

-The following is a list of the total amount of days that a player in the previous lists has had the Rank #1 spot (As of 3 June 2021.)
+The following is a list of the total amount of days that a player in the previous lists has had the Rank #1 spot (as of 3 June 2021).

 | Player | Length (Days) |
 | --: | :-: |